Western Illinois University: Macomb Campus

 Carry: A professional looking folder/portfolio with a pen and a pad of paper.
 DO NOT CARRY a large tote bag or back pack.

 Some Basic Rules:

 - Arrive about 10 minutes early.
-Introduce yourself to the receptionist, why you are there, and whom you are there to see.
+Politely introduce yourself to the receptionist, why you are there, and whom you are there to see.

 - When first meeting the interviewer, extend your hand offer a firm (not vise-like) grip, make good eye contact, and express your appreciation for the interview.

 - Always address the interviewer as Ms., Mr., or Dr. Wait until being offered a chair and do not place any of your personal items on their desk.

 - Relax.
 Listen to the questions and begin to formulate your thoughts in the form of a "story" where you can provide PROOF BY EXAMPLE TO EVERYTHING YOU SAY.

 - Your answers should be able to convey RESULTS AND ACCOMPLISHMENTS orally the way your resume does on paper.
 Speak in a confident positive manner without being arrogant, and be aware of poor grammar and slang.

 - During the interview ask questions, maintain good eye contact, and body posture.